Liver Spots: 5 Important Points You Must Know

 1.4.1.
 Laser treatment options

-Using a laser will directly destroy the cells which are producing the melanin in an extra amount.
+Using a laser will directly destroy the cells that are producing the melanin in an extra amount.
 Laser treatment requires more than 2 to 3 appointments with the dermatologist, and it will work gradually.
 The liver spots will get lighter after every laser treatment.

 1.4.2.
 Chemical peels

 1.5.
-Preventions for Age Spots
+Preventions for Age Spots?

 2. Frequently asked questions (FAQs)

 Q 1.
-What is the main cause of liver spots
+What is the main cause of liver spots?

-Ans: The main reason for liver spots is the overactivation of pigment cells caused by melanin.
+- Ans: The main reason for liver spots is the overactivation of pigment cells caused by melanin.

 Q 2.
-How to prevent liver spots from spreading
+How to prevent liver spots from spreading?

-Ans: You can prevent the age spots from spreading by derm abbreviation, laser and intense pulsed light and chemical peel.
+- Ans: You can prevent the age spots from spreading by derm abbreviation, laser and intense pulsed light and chemical peel.

 Q 3.
-Are liver spots cancerous in nature
+Are liver spots cancerous in nature?

-Ans: No- the age spots are not cancerous in nature every time, these are mainly small spots on the skin, which sometimes occur due to more sun exposure.
+- Ans: No- the age spots are not cancerous in nature every time, these are mainly small spots on the skin, which sometimes occur due to more sun exposure.

 Q 4.
-What are the home remedies for Liver spots
+What are the home remedies for Liver spots?

-Ans: You can use milk, buttermilk, or yogurt on your skin.
+- Ans: You can use milk, buttermilk, or yogurt on your skin.
 They can exfoliate and help in lighting the skin.

 Final Note